 McKinsey also cites in its report that 83% of consumers expect personalized content and experiences from their favorite brands, which premium loyalty programs are uniquely positioned to provide.

 If the program offers enough value, customers will sign up.

 Challenges in Launching a Premium Loyalty Program

-Free loyalty is great for turning rare customers into occasional customers, but premium loyalty is better at turning occasional customers into loyal customers.
+Traditional points-based loyalty programs are great for turning rare customers into occasional customers, but premium loyalty is better at turning occasional customers into loyal customers.

 This isn’t true for premium loyalty programs.
 Sooner is almost always better than later.
 It’s another reason Amazon Prime has done so well.

 Premium loyalty takes a distinct set of tools.
 Building and running a premium loyalty program is different than a free program.